⟵ Back to Articles

 O being, attach to the feet of the Supreme Being.

-Why are you asleep in attachment’s sleep?
+Why are you asleep in the attachment’s sleep?
 Awaken sometime to be attentive!
-Pause-reflect.
+1. Pause-reflect.

 O animal-like, why do you preach to others?
 You are not attached to the teachings.

 Why are you collecting the poisons?
-When will you renounce the flavor of poisons?
+When will you renounce the flavor of poisons?1.

-Realize performing only the deeds as an illusion; love the principled deeds.
+Realize performing only the deeds only as an illusion; love the principled deeds.

-Always collect the remembrance, run away from the great sin.
+Always collect the remembrance, run away from the great sin.2.

 Such that you don’t submit to the pain and the sin, you must confront the death-web.

-If you always want all kinds of comforts, then drench yourself in the flavor of Hari-1.
+If you always want all kinds of comforts, then drench yourself in the flavor of 1-Hari.3.3

 Commentary

 Why am I sleeping so deeply in ignorance, entangled in attachments to things and relationships?
-Will I ever wake up from my laziness and lethargy and become conscious, alert, and vigilant?
-Guru Gobind Singh Sahib, the Sovereign, tells me to cling to the feet of the 1, to seek mentorship from the 1, and to revere the 1 humbly.
+Will I ever awaken from my laziness and lethargy to become conscious, alert, and vigilant?
+Guru Gobind Singh Sahib, The Sovereign, tells me to cling to the feet of the 1, to seek mentorship from the 1, and to revere the 1 humbly.
 The 1 is the Supreme Being: the Protector of the universe, the Almighty, the Timeless, and the Deathless.

 The Sovereign asks the animal in me, the foolish and ignorant beast in me: How come you are preaching to others?
-Do you believe in the teaching?
+Do you yourself believe in the teaching?
 Did the advice have any effect on you?
 Has your behavior changed?
 Why are you collecting the poisons?
 Why are you nurturing the vices?
-Will you, at some point, stop the poison’s flavors, the indulgence in enjoying the desire’s cravings?
+At some point, will you stop the indulgence in the poison’s flavors and the cravings of desire?

 Will I realize that going through the motions of doing ritualistic or prescribed deeds is actually an illusion of doing good?
 Will I actually develop a love for and enjoy principled deeds?
-Dharam karam are deeds that are not only “religious” per se but are beyond the norms of a particular era, custom, discipline, or religion.
-The principled deeds are eternal, natural, true, real, cosmic, and much more.
+Dharam karam are deeds that are not only “religious” per se but are beyond the norms of a particular era, custom, duty, obligation, discipline, or religion.
+These principled deeds are eternal, natural, true, real, cosmic, and much more.
 Will I always gather the remembrance?
-Do I have the devotion and love as companions to collect the 1’s memory?
-Will I run away from the great sins and discard major transgressions from my behavior?
+Do I possess the devotion and love as companions to collect the 1’s memory?
+Will I run away from the great “sins” or crimes and discard major transgressions or offenses from my behavior?

 Am I not interested in not getting taken in by the pain and the sorrow of separation?
 Am I not interested in knowing and escaping the incredibly terrifying web of death, the fear of death?
 Am I not interested in pursuing the complete comfort or happiness of “union” at all times?
-If so, I must color myself in the 1, taste the flavor of Hari, and drench myself in the love of the 1.
+If so, I must color myself in the 1, taste the flavor of Hari—All-Pervasive, Fear-Eliminator, Light, 1Force, the 1, and drench myself in the love of the 1.

-The Sovereign reminds me not to perform rituals just because it is a tradition, custom, or norm.
+The Sovereign reminds me not to perform rituals merely out of tradition, custom, or norm.
 Will I stop and submit to be mentored by the 1-Perfect-Powerful?
 I must, for the pangs of separation are too strong.
 I must, for the flavors of the union are very colorful.
 I must, for love with the 1 is forever.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.